Erasmus

 Program priorities:

-• Inclusion, with a particular focus on audiences with fewer opportunities (students and staff with disabilities; learners from low socio-economic backgrounds, people facing geographical obstacles, etc.).
-Additional funding and new mobility formats are planned to encourage the participation of these audiences in the Erasmus+ 2021-2027 program.
+• Inclusion, with a particular focus on groups with fewer opportunities (students and staff with disabilities; learners from low socioeconomic backgrounds, people facing geographical barriers, etc.).
+Additional funding and new mobility formats are planned to encourage the participation of these groups in the Erasmus+ program for 2021-2027.

-• Ecological transition: additional funding (sustainable travel package) is provided to encourage the use of transport that emits less greenhouse gas.
-Applicants are also encouraged to include a sustainable development education dimension in their project.
+• Ecological transition: additional funding (sustainable travel package) is available to encourage the use of transport with lower greenhouse gas emissions.
+Applicants are also encouraged to incorporate sustainable development education into their projects.

-• SMS Student Mobility for Studies: from the 1st year of higher education, for a duration of 2 to 12 months.
-These mobilities can take place in a hybrid format, combining virtual or remote activities AND physical mobility, which can be of short duration (5 to 30 days).
+• Student Mobility for Studies (SMS): from the first year of higher education for a period of 2 to 12 months.
+These mobility programs can take place in a hybrid format, combining virtual or distance learning activities AND physical mobility, which can be short-term (5 to 30 days).

-• SMP Student Mobility for Placement: from the 1st year of study, for a period of 2 to 12 months.
+• Internship mobility (SMP Student Mobility for Placement): starting in the first year of study for a period of 2 to 12 months.

-• Combined mobility: internship integrated into the study period.
+• Combined mobility: internship period integrated into the study period.

-INCOMING STAFF FROM PARTNER UNIVERSITIES AND OUTGOING STAFF FROM USMB (teaching staff, permanent or contract administrative staff):
+INCOMING STAFF FROM PARTNER UNIVERSITIES AND OUTGOING STAFF FROM USMB (teachers, permanent or contract administrative staff):

-• Staff mobility for Teaching Assignment (STA): lasting from 5 days to 2 months, excluding travel, with a minimum of 8 hours of teaching per week to or from participating countries.
+• Teaching mobility (STA: Staff Mobility for Teaching Assignments): lasting from 5 days to 2 months, excluding travel time, and requiring a minimum of 8 hours of teaching per week in or from participating countries.

-• academics(STT: Staff Trainingmobility ): lasting from 5 days to 2 months, excluding travel, for a period of internship or observation in a higher education institution or other relevant organization.
-Eligible activities include structured courses and targeted language training.
+• Staff Training Mobility(STT): lasting from 5 days to 2 months, excluding travel, for a period of internship or observation within a higher education institution or other relevant organization.
+Eligible activities may include structured courses and targeted language training.

-Doctoral students with a teaching contract can go on teaching assignments or academics.
-As students, doctoral students can take part in study visits, which can take the form of a hybrid (distance learning + face-to-face) program.
-In contrast to other students, they can take part in short physical mobility programs of between 5 and 30 days, without having to combine it with virtual or distance learning activities.
+Doctoral students with a teaching contract may participate in teaching or training mobility programs.
+As students, doctoral students can participate in study mobility programs; these mobility programs can take a hybrid form (remote + in-person).
+Unlike other students, they have the option of participating in short-term physical mobility programs lasting between 5 and 30 days without having to combine them with virtual or remote activities.

 Please note: conferences are not eligible.